Josephhtoo/EGL315-AY23-24/README.md

 ## Final Product
+This is how our Setup looks like

 ![Capture](Thumbnails/Final_Product.jpg)

-This is an outlook of our how Final Setup

 ![Capture](Thumbnails/Final_Product2.jpg)

 We added 2 more buttons, green and yellow based from the MVP for users to hit reptitively as quickly